 What do I need to know about salmonella and peanuts?

-Mary Ann Yahl, RN, is the senior preventionist for Infection Prevention and Control at Banner Desert Medical Center.
+Mary Ann Yahl, RN, is an Infection Preventionist at Banner Behavioral Health Hospital.

 Answer: With salmonella, symptoms typically include: